makersacademy/bowling-challenge/README.md

 Also I've got way too many tests I think.
 They need to be refactored and redundant test removed.

+Just noticed... the validation on the last frame is wrong.
+If you roll a strike and then roll less than 10, the pins are not replaced.
+So you should be able to roll "X 9 /" in the last frame, but not "X 9 X".
+So that is just like what I noted elsewhere, that the 10th frame is like a 10th frame with an extra 11th frame which isn't scored itself, but only contributes to the score of the 10th frame.

 ## Code review

 ### Outside in usually better than inside out